 The 2022 Hyundai Ioniq 5 will initially be sold in the 10 zero-emissions vehicle (ZEV) states, plus TX, FA, IL, GA., NC, PA, and AZ. followed by a broader rollout in 2022.
 Pre-orders start in the Fall, with first deliveries late in 2021.

 AutoWise Editor-in-Chief Bryon Dorr has been a lifelong automotive enthusiast.
 From the supercar posters on his childhood walls to the massive Hot Wheels/Matchbox collection, Bryon has been dreaming about automotive adventures his entire life.
 For the past decade+ Bryon has pursued a career in automotive photography and journalism.
 He's worked for a wide range of the top outlets in the overland, off-road, adventure motorcycle, and general automotive media.
-His current household automotive quiver includes a custom overland 2013 GX460, an OEM+ 2001 996TT, 2020 Ioniq Electric, and a 2006 KTM 950 Adv.
+His current household automotive quiver includes a custom overland 2013 GX460, a 2020 Ioniq Electric, and a 2006 KTM 950 Adv.
+He recently sold his 996TT, and is on the hunt for a new performance car.